Current West End Highlights

 Lion king is the best musical i have seen, it relates to people of all ages... more

 I am about to see this show for the second time this time taking my 5 year ... more

-Please note: The term Lyceum Theatre as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Lyceum Theatre and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Lyceum Theatre and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Lyceum Theatre and/or Lion King as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Lyceum Theatre and/or Lion King and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Lyceum Theatre and/or Lion King and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.